L. Wilkes Honors College

 Concentrations may be traditional choices, such as biology, English, mathematics, philosophy, political science and psychology or interdisciplinary programs, such as environmental studies, international studies, medical humanities or law and society.
-In addition, students are able to design their individual concentration in consultation with faculty.
+In addition, students are able to design their own individual concentration in consultation with faculty.
 The may combine related disciplines, such as philosophy, politics and economics.